black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Call the setPlayerCards function with an argument of players.filter().

 Inside the filter method, add a callback function with a parameter called player and implicitly return player.nickname is not null.

+# Step 42
+Before you can move onto the next case, you will need to add a break statement.

+Below your setPlayerCards call, add a break statement.